robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0001/README.md

 The frequencies are fixed, so if you want some control over the sound, this is not what you are looking for.
 However, it is a good indicator if your cpu fuses are where they are supposed to be.

-They should be in the
+They should be in the 430-440 range.

 - Two High Frequency square waves
 - Two LFO and a ramping frequency